openvinotoolkit/open_model_zoo/demos/object_detection_demo_ssd_async/README.md

           Or
       -c "<absolute_path>"    Required for GPU custom kernels.
 Absolute path to the .xml file with the kernel descriptions.
     -d "<device>"             Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
+    -labels "<path>"          Optional.
+Path to a file with labels mapping.
     -pc                       Optional.
 Enables per-layer performance report.
     -r                        Optional.
 Inference results as raw values.
     -t                        Optional.
 Probability threshold for detections.